-Worried about iPad mini 6 display defects?
-Here are some alternatives.
+Best iPad mini 6 alternatives 2022

 Ironically, the iPad Air is much less airy than the iPad mini, weighing about a pound instead of 0.65lb with the mini.
 And the mini gives you a better selfie cam for FaceTime and 5G support if you buy cellular.
 If you're considering the mini as a compact tool to use on the go, then the iPad Air may be slightly too large for you.
 But it's still thin and light enough to be comfortable; plus, we think the extra screen space will make it handier for actual daily use.

 Best of all, the iPad Air only costs $100 more than the mini and frequently gets discounted.
-It's much more affordable and compact than the new iPad Pro as a substitute option; and much faster and bezel-heavy than the base iPad.
+It's much more affordable and compact than the new iPad Pro as a substitute option, while much faster and less bezel-heavy than the base iPad.

 Best compact tablet alternative: Samsung Galaxy Tab A 8.4 (2020)